env3d/vancouver-rental-issues/README.md

 # The Vancouver bad landlord API

-This api allows you to query the bad landlord of Vancouver.
+This api allows you to query the bad landlords of Vancouver.
 The following routes are available.

 ```
 /areas